Gel phantom data for dynamic X-ray tomography: Measurements

 The SOD and ODD distances cause a geometric magnification, but this information is stored in the metadata and is taken into account by the HelTomo Toolbox and the ASTRA Toolbox.
 The total width (W) of the detector is 115~mm.
 These dimensions and the detector geometry are illustrated in figure \ref{fig:geometry}.

-With this measurement setup, the target is placed on a computer controlled rotational platform which turns counterclockwise between projections, corresponding to the source-detector pair rotating clockwise around the target.
+With this measurement setup, the target is placed on a computer controlled rotational platform which turns clockwise between projections, corresponding to the source-detector pair rotating counterclockwise around the target.

 While the micro-CT scanner takes cone-beam measurements which could be used to create 3D reconstructions, this data consists of only of the center row of the detector panel, providing a fan-beam geometry, resulting in 2D reconstructions.
+The 3D data and additional documentation are available in \href{https://doi.org/10.5281/zenodo.7739984}{Zenodo}.